mohammednumaan/attyre-assignment/README.md

 - Using **Redis** instead of the `node apicache module` for caching. **Redis** is fast and reliable.

 - **Loadbalancing** can be used to improve the performance drastically in high traffic environments.
-This is because, the trafic and load is distributed over a number of servers which can help reduce server load.
+This is because, the traffic and load is distributed over a number of servers which can help reduce server load.

 # How To Run